herculesxe5/midimagic/misc/doc/gui.md

 If the downwards arrow is in the left half of the screen a short button press on the rotary encoder will show a menu to modify the input properties.

 ***Channel:***
 The MIDI channel the portgroup listens on.
-When listening for system messages (like clock) the channel is not relevant as system messages are channel independent.
+When listening only for system messages (like clock) the channel is not relevant as system messages are channel independent.

 ***MIDI input types:***
 MIDI message types the portgroup listens to.